tnathu-ai/Java-Text-Based-Program/README.md

 Person 1: +1
 Person 2: -2
 Person 3: +1

-Another example
-All contributions are the same
+Another example: All contributions are the same

 + Compress all files as one .zip file and submit the .zip file to Canvas